cockroachdb/docs/v2.1/performance-benchmarking-with-tpc-c.md

 To add an enterprise license to your cluster once it is started, [use the built-in SQL client](use-the-built-in-sql-client.html) locally as follows:

-1. On your local machine, launch the built-in SQL client:
+1. SSH to the 31st instance (the one not running a CockroachDB node) and launch the built-in SQL client:

     {% include copy-clipboard.html %}
     ~~~ shell